 - (a) SSLC meetings should precede the relevant meeting of the Student Consultative Forum to allow items to be referred from SSLCs to the Forum.
-The Undergraduate and Taught Graduate Fora meetings take place in week 8 of Michaelmas term and Week 7 of Lent Term.
-Summer term meetings may be held at the discretion of the Deans.
-The Research Students' Consultative Forum usually meets in Week 9 of Michaelmas term, Week 7 of Lent term and Week 2 of Summer term. - (b) The following schedule for sending minutes to the Secretary of the appropriate Forum will ensure that SSLC items can be included in the Forum agenda.
+The Undergraduate and Taught Graduate Fora meetings take place in week 8 of Michaelmas term and Week 7 of Lent Term. - (b) The following schedule for sending minutes to the Secretary of the appropriate Forum will ensure that SSLC items can be included in the Forum agenda.

 Term Undergraduate Taught graduate Research

 Michaelmas Week 7 Week 7 Week 8

 Lent Week 6 Week 6 Week 6

-Summer Often a "virtual" Forum meeting.
-(SSLC minutes may not be required) Week 3 (SSLC minutes may not be required) Week 1